kaygeea/alx-higher_level_programming/README.md

 </ol>

 <h2>The repository also hosts introductory projects in JavaScript programming language; covering aspects like Objects, Scopes and Closures.
-Additionally, the repository also hosts projects on Strcutured Query Language (SQL).</h2>
+Additionally, the repository also hosts projects in Structured Query Language (SQL).</h2>